AminMosallanejad339/Spark-Theo-Pro/README.md

 ------

-# 📘 Full README.md for `Spark-Theo`

-# 🚀 Spark-Theo: Apache Spark Learning Roadmap (Data Engineering Focus)
+# Spark-Theo: Apache Spark Learning Roadmap (Data Engineering Focus)

 Welcome to **Spark-Theo** — a structured roadmap and hands-on portfolio for mastering **Apache Spark** with a focus on **Data Engineering**.
 This repository contains **theory notes**, **practice notebooks**, and **end-to-end projects**, organized in a way to help you build Spark expertise step by step.